 When dfdl:bitOrder is 'leastSignificantBitFirst', then bits with less significance are before bits with more significance, so the AlignmentFill region occupies the least significant bits of the byte.

 Consider a structure of 2 logical elements.
-Assume dfdl:lengthUnits='bits',dfdl:representation='binary', dfdl:binaryNumberRep='binary', and assume the data is at the beginning of the data stream.
+Assume the length and alignment units are bits. (dfdl:lengthUnits='bits', dfdl:alignmentUnits='bits'), and that the data is binary with twos-complement binary integers (dfdl:representation='binary', dfdl:binaryNumberRep='binary'), and assume the data is at the beginning of the data stream.

 <element name="A" type="xs:int" dfdl:length="2" dfdl:alignment='8'/>